• Services

 Depending upon the circumstances, one type will be more attractive to those you seek to incentivize.
 Strictly from the company perspective, NSOs are favorable, as tax benefits can be claimed by the issuer when recipients exercise their options.

 Here we have highlighted nine points related to granting stock options to employees.
 Depending upon the specifics of your circumstances, you might also need to consider other issues.
-If you want to discuss this or any other employee equity compensation-related issues, contact Global Shares, a JP Morgan company, today and speak with one of our experienced personnel.
+If you want to discuss this or any other employee equity compensation-related issues, contact us today and speak with one of our experienced personnel.

 Please Note: This publication contains general information only and J.P.
 Morgan Workplace Solutions is not, through this article, issuing any advice, be it legal, financial, tax-related, business-related, professional or other.
 J.P.
 Morgan Workplace Solutions’ Insights is not a substitute for professional advice and should not be used as such.
 J.P.
 Morgan Workplace Solutions does not assume any liability for reliance on the information provided herein.